CornerstonePres/cornerstone-pres/_groups/thursday-evening-womens-group.md

 ---
 **This Small Group meets Thursdays at 6:45 p.m.**

-This Thursday, July 29th, the group will be discussing Ch.
-5 in the book A Long Obedience in the Same Direction by Eugene Peterson and Psalm 123.
+Next Thursday, August 12th, the group will be discussing Ch.
+6 in the book A Long Obedience in the Same Direction by Eugene Peterson and Psalm 124.

-Food for thought:

-* Service begins with an upward look to God.
-* What does God's mercy in your life look like?
-* A servant is not greater than his master.

-  * What inspires you to serve?
+We are not meeting tonight (8/5) but will resume next week.

 If you would like more information about this small group, please do not hesitate to find out and ask questions: